speedruncomorg/api/version1/runs.md

 *This method requires [authentication](../authentication.md).*

 By POSTing to the runs collection, you can submit a new run to speedrun.com.
-The same rules as for submitting via the website apply, meaning that for example moderators can auto-verify their runs immediately.
+The same rules as for submitting via the website apply, meaning that for example moderators can auto-verify runs immediately.

-**Note:** Not all features are yet implemented.
-Runs for example can only be done by one player, the user that is submitting the run.

 The request body must be a JSON object describing the run.
 This should look like this: